Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Can You Store Leaf Litter Mulch?

-Yes, you can store mulched leaves for up to a year to decompose into leaf mold.
-Storing leaf mulch can be a practical way to make use of excess leaves collected during the fall or to have a readily available source of mulch for your garden throughout the year.
+You can store mulched leaves for up to a year to decompose into leaf mold.
+Storing leaf mulch can be a practical way to use excess leaves collected during the fall or to have a readily available source of mulch for your garden throughout the year.

 Here are some steps to properly store leaf mulch: